Enjoy the View of a Mountain Wedding

 Keep Your Guests Entertained During Your Weekend Getaway Wedding in the Mountains

 Guests may enjoy a scenic drive down the Blue Ridge Parkway for expansive mountain views.
-See if you can spot the Brown Mountain Lights in Pisgah National Park, go for a hike or trek down one of the region’s countless trails with access points on the Appalachian Trail, or Grandfather Mountain, Mount Mitchell, or Chimney Rock parks.
+See if you can spot the Brown Mountain Lights in Pisgah National Park.
+Go for a hike down one of the region’s countless trails with access points on the Appalachian Trail, or Grandfather Mountain, Mount Mitchell, or Chimney Rock parks.
 Asheville is an urban hub for arts, dining and shopping, while destinations like Black Mountain and Blowing Rock have that unique small-town allure.

 Rumbling Bald situated on Blue Ridge Mountain offers a sweeping view of a 3,200-foot mountain perched above Lake Lure.
 This location is perfect for planning a weekendlong getaway that includes outdoor activities, water sports and family fun – and, the resort is even the site that the film “Dirty Dancing” was made.
 If that isn’t enough to gain your interest, Rumbling Bald’s accommodations include lakeside villas, private homes and other options so that you and your guests can stay on-site for your entire event.